 On View June 27 - July 29, 2026

-Mortiz Kellerman was born in Nicaragua and received a Bachelor's degree in Art History from the University of Washington in 1981.
+Moritz Kellerman was born in Nicaragua and received a Bachelor's degree in Art History from the University of Washington in 1981.
 He continued his education in painting and drawing at Corpus Christi State University and later went on to receive a Master of Fine Arts in painting and drawing from the School of the Art Institute of Chicago in 1988.
-As a graduate student at the School of the Art Institute of Chicago, Kellerman was inspired by the work of the 20th century artists Willem de Kooning and Richard Diebenkorn.
+As a graduate student at the School of the Art Institute of Chicago, Kellerman was inspired by the work of the 20th-century artists Willem de Kooning and Richard Diebenkorn.
 That influence can be seen in his earlier works.
-Kellerman is also inspired by the work of the Old Renaissance Masters and that influence is a big part of his painting process today.
+Kellerman is also inspired by the work of the Old Renaissance Masters, and that influence is a big part of his painting process today.

-Since 1981, he has exhibited at a wide range of college campuses, museums and galleries, in both solo and group shows.
+Since 1981, he has exhibited at a wide range of college campuses, museums, and galleries, in both solo and group shows.
 His works are included in numerous public and private collections nationwide.
 As a tenured full-time professor, Kellerman teaches Studio Art and Art History at Oakton College.

 GALLERY HOURS & VISITOR INFORMATION